A generalized Helmholtz-type decomposition of symmetric tensor fields and applications to ray transforms: Definitions and notation

-The notation $E^m(n)$ is used in \cite{ilmavirta2025elasticraytransform}, and the tensors in the space $E^m(n)$ are often referred to as \textit{elastic tensors.} We will also use the same notation $E^m(n)$ when we work with elastic ray transform.
-Note that an elastic $m$ tensor is actually $2m$ tensor having specific symmetries.
-At this point, we would also like mention that $\mathit{S}^{1,1}(\mathbb{R}^n) = \mathit{E}^{1}(n) = S^2(\mathbb{R}^n)$.
+Let $E^m(n)$ denotes the space obtained by taking symmetric tensor product of $\mathit{S}^m(\mathbb{R}^n)$ with itself.
+This means $E^m(n)$ is a collection of $2m$-tensors that are symmetric in the first $m$ and the last $m$ indices, and it is also unchanged if we swap the first $m$ and the last $m$ components.
+The notation $E^m(n)$ is used in~\cite{ilmavirta2025elasticraytransform}, and the tensors in the space $E^m(n)$ are often referred to as \textit{elastic tensors.} We will also use the same notation $E^m(n)$ when we work with elastic ray transform.
+Note that an elastic $m$ tensor is actually a $2m$ tensor having specific symmetries.
+Please note that $\mathit{E}^{1}(n) = S^2(\mathbb{R}^n)$.
 The following inclusion may be observed directly:

-The natural projection of $T^{k+\ell}(\Rb^n)$ onto the space $S^k(\Rb^n)\otimes S^\ell(\Rb^n)$ is denoted by $\sigma^{k,\ell} : T^{k+\ell}(\Rb^n) \rightarrow S^k(\Rb^n)\otimes S^\ell(\Rb^n)$ and is given by
+The natural projection of $T^{2m}(\Rb^n)$ onto the space $S^m(\Rb^n)\otimes S^m(\Rb^n)$ is denoted by $\sigma^{m,m} : T^{2m}(\Rb^n) \rightarrow S^m(\Rb^n)\otimes S^m(\Rb^n)$ and is given by